 Agility Team GB were chosen following this year’s squad selection process, which concluded at the Performance Weekend hosted by Lincoln Agility Enthusiasts at its Open Agility Show over the weekend of 23rd - 24th April.

-To find out more about what it takes to become a part of Team GB in 2017, please visit and download the squad selection process here.
+To find out more about what it takes to become a part of Team GB in 2017, please read more about the squad selection process.
 Details on squad training days and the performance weekend dates will be available in due course.